 Journey into the deeper beauty and hidden turmoil of Hawaiʻi

-Daughters of Fire is a tale of romance, intrigue, myth and murder set amid the cultural tensions of America’s fiftieth state.
+Daughters of Fire is an award-winning tale of romance, intrigue, myth and murder set amid the cultural tensions of America’s fiftieth state.
 A visiting astronomer falls in love with a Hawaiian anthropologist who guides him into a Polynesian world of volcanoes, gods and revered ancestors.
 The lovers get caught up in murder and intrigue as developers and politicians try to conceal that a long-dormant volcano is rumbling back to life above the hotel-laden Kona coast.

 The PhD anthropologist joins forces with an aging seer and a young activist, and these three Hawaiian women summon their deepest traditions to confront Hawai'i’s latest, most extravagant resort as the eruption and the murder expose deep rifts in paradise.